St. Joseph’s Day Celebrations in Tsu

 For the Lunar New Year, the Tsu community held a “Setsubun—throwing beans to drive away evil spirits” event.

-Following our time at the UN plastic pollution treaty negotiating session in South Korea, Sisters Teresa Mitani, Chizuru Yamada and I took a plane and a boat to their home in Japan.
-Although I have some business to take care of here, a side benefit has been to experience life with our Japanese sisters.
+Following our time at the UN plastic pollution treaty negotiating session in South Korea, Sisters Teresa Mitani, Chizuru Yamada and I took a plane and a… Read More »A visit to Japan

 You might be interested to know how we celebrate Christmas in Japan, where only 1% of the population is Christian.